Eclipse build is slow the first time "Copying resources to the output folder"

 a possible solution.

-#6 Updated by jianwu jianwu over 8 years ago
+#6 Updated by jianwu jianwu about 12 years ago

 The status I found is that only ptolemy module doesn't filter .svn correctly.
 I updated the build-area\resources\eclipse\PtolemyClasspathStart file to add more filter for .svn.